 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

-Why do you need block of flats insurance?
+Why do you need a block of flats insurance?

 If you own a block of flats, you are subject to more risk than someone who owns a single detached dwelling, so you need a dedicated insurance policy to cover you for all eventualities, should something go wrong.

-As a landlord, it is your responsibility to make sure your flats stay in a liveable condition, and if you are unable to cover the cost of repairs you will likely also experience a loss of income.
+As a landlord, it is your responsibility to make sure your flats stay in a liveable condition.
+If you are unable to cover the cost of repairs you will likely also experience a loss of income.

-What is included in your Block of Flats Insurance varies depending on what you need, but some of the cover you may want to include is:
+What is included in your Block of Flats Insurance varies depending on what you need, but some of the covers you may want to include are:

 - Property Owners’ Liability Cover